Internships for High School Students Near Me: Your Ultimate Guide

 With virtual, hybrid, and in-person opportunities, you can find a position that works for you.
 Whether you’re passionate about art, history, science, or culture, the Smithsonian’s variety of internships will inspire and challenge you.

-If you’re interested in foreign relations and working in a prestigious think tank, the Foreign Policy Research Institute (FPRI) offers an incredible opportunity.
+If you’re interested in foreign relations and working in a prestigious think tank, the Foreign Policy Research Institute (FPRI) offers an incredible internship opportunity.
 Internships are available during the summer, fall, and spring terms, giving you the chance to work alongside scholars and professionals in the field.

-As an intern, you’ll develop industry-specific skills while sharpening essential workplace abilities like communication, collaboration, critical thinking, and time management.
 Summer interns enjoy weekly seminars on foreign policy and career development with guest speakers.
-You’ll also have access to FPRI’s in-person, virtual, and hybrid events.
+Interns also have access to FPRI’s in-person, virtual, and hybrid events.

-As an intern, you’ll have the chance to make an impact while developing your knowledge and skills in STEAM fields.
 Medicine Encompassed also values diversity and seeks to build a team of students from various backgrounds who share a passion for the sciences.

 If you’re interested in exploring a career in the federal government, consider the U.S. Department of State’s Pathways Internship Program.
 It includes the Internship Experience Program (IEP) and the Internship Temporary Program (ITEP).
 Both programs offer paid internships for high school students.